DBraun/TD-Faust/README.md

 1. Clone this repository with git.
 Then update all submodules in the root of the repository with `git submodule update --init --recursive`
 2. Install Xcode.
 3. [Install CMake](https://cmake.org/download/) and confirm that it's installed by running `cmake --version` in Terminal.
-4. Install [Python 3.9 universal2](https://www.python.org/downloads/release/python-3910/).
-Confirm it's in your system PATH (`where python3` in Terminal should indicate `/Library/Frameworks/Python.framework/Versions/3.9/bin/python3`).
+You may need to run `export PATH="/Applications/CMake.app/Contents/bin":"$PATH"`
-5. Install requirements with [brew](http://brew.sh/): `brew install autoconf autogen automake flac libogg libtool libvorbis opus mpg123 pkg-config`
+4. Install requirements with [brew](http://brew.sh/): `brew install autoconf autogen automake flac libogg libtool libvorbis opus mpg123 pkg-config`
-6. In a Terminal window, navigate to `thirdparty/libfaust` and run `sh download_libfaust.sh`.
+5. In a Terminal window, navigate to `thirdparty/libfaust` and run `sh download_libfaust.sh`.
+6. In a Terminal Window, export a variable to the TouchDesigner.app to which you'd like to support.
+For example: `export TOUCHDESIGNER_APP=/Applications/TouchDesigner.app`, assuming this version is a 2022.22650 build or higher.
+7. Optional: depending on the Python version associated with the TouchDesigner you intend to use, run `export PYTHONVER=3.9` or `export PYTHONVER=3.11`.
+8. In the same Terminal window, navigate to the root of this repository and run `sh build_macos.sh`
-7. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
+9. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
-8. Open `TD-Faust.toe`
+10. Open `TD-Faust.toe`

 ## Tutorial